-An Air Operator Certificate-AOC is a document issued by the NSA, which certifies that an airline fulfills specified requirements for providing public air transportation services.
+The other important prerequisite for providing commercial air transportation services is an Air Operator Certificate (AOC), a document issued by the NSA, which certifies that an airline fulfills specified requirements for providing public air transportation services.

-Any carrier seeking to obtain an AOC must have equipment, personnel and organization in place to enable it to safely conduct an intended type of public air transportation, for a period of 12 months.
-The NSA may, at the request of an AOC holder, renew the AOC for a period of one to three years.
+Any carrier seeking to obtain an AOC must have equipment, personnel and organization in place to enable it to safely conduct an intended type of public air transportation.
+The certificate will be granted by the NSA for an unlimited period of time, for as long as the air carrier fulfills all the requirements for its issuance.